benzomatic/sauer-irc-to-discord/README.md

-# Sauer IRC To Discord
+# Sauerbraten IRC To Discord

 A little Node.js application that echoes Remod server messages from IRC in Discord with nice formatting.